pablobarrientos/funky/documentation/funky/org.funky.collections/kotlin.collections.-iterable/init.md

 `fun <A> `[`Iterable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/index.html)`<A>.init(): `[`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/index.html)`<A>`

-Return all the elements of a list except the last one.
+Returns all the elements of a list except the last one.
 The list must be non-empty.